jimratliff/GenoMac-user/README.md

 ## Appendices

 ### What steps the Hypervisor performs
+(Of course, it’s possible that the below list of steps will become out of sync with the actual state of the Hypervisor’s code.
+So… trust, but verify!)

+Some of the following need to be performed only once, viz., the first time this user runs the Hypervisor.
+Thus, some of the following will be skipped over on subsequent Hypervisor runs.

+- Updates the local clone of this repo if the local clone is behind the remote
+- Configures “split remote” for this repo: Fetch without authentication using HTTPS but push requires SSH
+- Ensure that the currently running terminal emulator has Full Disk Access (FDA)
+  - If not, the Settings » Privacy & Security » Full Disk Access panel is opened (this terminal app should already be pre-populated, but un-enabled, on the list of apps), so the user can simply flip the switch for this app.
+  - NOTE: This is a potentially interactive step.
+- The Hypervisor interactively asks for answers to some questions (only the first time the Hypervisor is run for this user):
+  - Does this user want to see, on the desktop, the built-in and external drives?
+  - Does this user want to configure the Enhancer for YouTube browser extension for Waterfox?[^waterfox_default_browser]
+  - Will this user sync preferences via Dropbox?
+  - Will this user want to SSH authenticate GitHub using 1Password?
+    - If not, will ask whether, nevertheless: Will this user want to make commits on GitHub?
+(If so, will set name/email for Git config)
+  - Will this user want to configure Microsoft Word?
+  - What name and email address the user wants to use for their git config[git_config_name_email]

+[^waterfox_default_browser]: Waterfox, a derivative of Firefox’s Gecko browser engine, will be set as the default browser.

+[git_config_name_email]: Most of the git config is (a) defined at stow_directory/git/.config/git/config and (b) managed by GNU Stow.
+However, the \[user\] block, which contains the user’s name and email address, is not expressed in that config file (which is stored in this public repo), in order that the name/email aren’t accidentally propagated to and inadvertently adopted by other users.
 ## Quick-reference cheat sheet for occasional maintenance
 If you’re beginning the user-scoped configuration of a particular user on this Mac, go directly to this section: [Step-by-step implementation (for a particular user)](#step-by-step-implementation-for-a-particular-user).